lixia/cs118-fall16/project-1.md

 1. your code can compile
 2. no unnecessary files in the package.
+3. you `strictly` follow the above rules

-Otherwise, you will not get any credit.
+`Otherwise, you will not get any credit.`

 ## Grading